 - Factual allegations that demonstrate the dependency of the party

-- Undertaking by the proposed fiduciary to advise, counsel, protect, or benefit
+- Undertaking by the proposed fiduciary to advise, counsel, protect, or benefit the dependent.

 Fiduciary Duty Cannot be Unilaterally Imposed

 In order for a fiduciary duty to be established, the person who allegedly owes the fiduciary duty must agree to serve the interests of the dependent.
 Neither party can unilaterally create a fiduciary relationship with another to impose a fiduciary duty on the other.